progress/OpenEdge-Samples/examples/OECC/README.md

 * You can use the OpenEdge-Samples/examples/OECC/files/response_12.8.3.ini file as a template and specify the control codes in the file.

 ### Components
+The infrastructure uses multiple components.
+To simplify the deployment, it uses a single virtual machine with some components running at the OS level and others running as a container using Docker.

 * Ubuntu Virtual Machine
     * OpenEdge Database
     * PAS for OpenEdge